By-Koy/ToBeDone/Readme.md

 **Install script**
 Under construction!

-**Testing (currently linux/macos only)**
+**Testing (currently linux/macos only)**\
-For faster development, currently the only way to use the program is by hosting notes at ``/var/local/TBD``, when windows support will be added a --path flag will be added to choose where notes are stored so that superuser privileges are not required for testing.
+Currently notes have to be hosted at $XDG_DATA_DIR or %LOCALAPPDATA% depending on OS Since I have yet to test it instructions for windows are not yet available
 ```
 git clone https://github.com/By-Koy/ToBeDone.git
-sudo mkdir -p /var/local/TBD && sudo chmod 777 /var/local/TBD
+sudo mkdir -p &XDG_DATA_HOME/TBD
 cd ToBeDone && cargo run -- --sample
 ```
-(requires a full [rust](https://rust-lang.org/tools/install/) install)
+(requires a full [rust](https://rust-lang.org/tools/install/) install and git)

 ## A few technical considerations
 The project it built with Rust and Ratatui to maximize efficiency of both the program and development, and to help me learn and get comfortable with a new library.\